david-gimeno/LIP-RTVE/README.md

 1. Request and sign the Non-Disclouse Agreement license and then download the RTVE2018 database [in this link](http://catedrartve.unizar.es/rtvedatabase.html)
 2. Locate the _train_ and _dev_ datasets from the TV programme known as 20H
-3. Create a conda environment with all dependencies: ```conda env create --name liprtve-env --file=lip-rtve-env.yml```
+3. Create a conda environment with all the necessary dependencies: ```conda env create --name liprtve-env --file=lip-rtve-env.yml```

 ### CITATION
 We are awaiting for a response from the LREC conference regarding our proposed article.